-The school district shall prepare a request for letters of interest for CM at risk proposals and shall pre-qualify construction managers in accordance with this section.
+The school district shall prepare a request for letters of interest for CM at risk proposals and shall prequalify construction managers in accordance with this policy.
 The request for letters of interest shall describe the project in sufficient detail to permit a construction manager to submit a letter of interest.